-Most insurers who do require an inspection ask for a 4-point inspection covering these key categories: roof condition, plumbing, HVAC and electrical.
+Most insurers who do require an inspection ask for a 4-point inspection covering these key categories: roof condition, plumbing, HVAC, and electrical.

-Homeowners file wind and hail damage claims against their insurance policies more frequently than any other claims.
+Homeowners file wind and hail damage claims against their insurance policies more frequently than any other claim.
 A home's roof is the most vulnerable part of the home for this kind of damage.
 Roof replacement is also costly.

 Home insurance companies want to document the age and condition of your roof before they issue the policy.
 This will give adjusters a baseline against which they can compare any new damage down the line.

 Inspectors check out the age and condition of a home's HVAC system to determine if there's an elevated risk because of imminent mechanical failure.
-Inspectors look for signs like leaking, reduced efficiency and deteriorating physical condition — all issues that make it more likely the units may malfunction in ways that damage the property.
+Inspectors look for signs like leaking, reduced efficiency, and deteriorating physical condition — all issues that make it more likely the units may malfunction in ways that damage the property.

 The inspector will examine the condition of your plumbing, including drain and supply lines.
-Issues like leakage, an older water heater or outdated pipes can raise rates.
+Issues like leakage, an older water heater, or outdated pipes can raise rates.
 Flooding is a common source of homeowners insurance claims.

-When the electrical systems installed in an older home hasn't been updated for many years, or at all, there is a heightened risk of fire because a malfunction or electrical failure is more likely.
+When the electrical systems installed in an older home haven't been updated for many years, or at all, there is a heightened risk of fire because a malfunction or electrical failure is more likely.
 For example, the extremely outdated knob-and-tube wiring that was popular in the 1940s is much more dangerous than today's updated wiring methods.